ashandoak/ashandoak.github.io/README.md

 __General reflections:__ I enjoyed this talk - lots of good advice and reminders on how best to approach and organize one's work.
 I found the two slides linked to above to be the most interesting and valuable now, and potentially into the future (not that the 'managing your time' and 'managing your supervisor' bit wasn't valuable - there was lots there to consider, but I'm less concerned with my personal time management at the moment).
 As mentioned above, I think that I'm most interested in better understanding my place within my discipline - and understanding what my discipline is.

 For some context: I've been spending a lot of time learning about the Lean programming language, but most of that time has not been geared too directly toward the cryptographic applications that I'm moving toward now.
-Most of the Lean user base are mathematicians looking to improve the mathlib library, and most of them are unintersted in formal logic and the underlying type theory of Lean.
+Most of the Lean user base are mathematicians looking to improve the mathlib library, and most of them are uninterested in formal logic and the underlying type theory of Lean.
 I find this quite interesting, and would like to learn more, but I feel like I've only so far been exposed to just a small slice of that discipline.

 ## Lecture 12 (Feb.
 17, 2022)
 __Class notes:__